microsoft/IIoT/HOL/IOTHubPiHackathon/3/install_node_and_iot_explorer.md

   - You may need to refresh your .bashrc file environment:
     ```source ~/.bashrc```

 2. Now you can install a specific version of Node at anytime.
-At the time of writting this document, 8.11.1 is the latest stable Long Term Support (LTS) release.
+At the time of writing this document, 8.11.1 is the latest stable Long Term Support (LTS) release.
 For example, to install Node 8.11.1 run the following command:
 ```nvm install 8.11.1```
   - This will install Node 8.11.1
   - If this is your first time running ```nvm install``` it will make ```8.11.1``` your default Node version